Kaboom (film)

-Kaboom is a 2010 American comedy-drama film written and directed by Gregg Araki and starring Thomas Dekker, Juno Temple, Haley Bennett, and James Duval.
+Kaboom is a 2010 science fiction sex comedy mystery film written and directed by Gregg Araki and starring Thomas Dekker, Juno Temple, Haley Bennett, and James Duval.
+The film centers on the sexual adventures of a group of college students and their investigation of a bizarre cult.

-A science fiction story centered on the sexual adventures of a group of college students and their investigation of a bizarre cult, the film premiered at the 2010 Cannes Film Festival, where it was awarded the first ever Queer Palm for its contribution to lesbian, gay, bisexual or transgender issues.
+Kaboom premiered at the 2010 Cannes Film Festival, where it was awarded the first-ever Queer Palm for its contribution to lesbian, gay, bisexual or transgender issues.
+The film was released theatrically in France on October 6, 2010, by Wild Bunch Distribution.
+In the United States, it was released by IFC Films on video on demand as part of Sundance Selects on January 22, 2011, and in select theaters on January 28.

 Plot

-Smith, an 18-year-old film student who identifies sexually as "undeclared," has been having strange dreams recently.
+Smith, an 18-year-old film student who identifies sexually as "undeclared", has been having strange dreams recently.
 He is going to college with his best friend, Stella, whom he has known since junior high, and finds a note saying he is the "chosen son."
 He has a roommate named Thor, whom he lusts after even though Thor is straight.
-Smith and Stella go to a party where Stella hooks up with a girl named Lorelei, who Smith recognizes from one of his dreams.
+Smith and Stella go to a party where Stella hooks up with a girl named Lorelei, whom Smith recognizes from one of his dreams.
 Later, a red-haired girl vomits on his shoe, and Smith also recognizes her from a dream.
 Smith eventually gets picked up by London, a British student.
 They have sex, but to Smith's chagrin, she does not want to be with him except during sex.

 Smith visits a nude beach and meets a man named Hunter.
 They start having sex, but Smith is disappointed to hear Hunter is married.
 Stella discovers Lorelei is not only unstable, but a witch with psychic problems caused by rejection.
 Stella keeps trying to dump her but has difficulty as Lorelei begins trying to kill her.
 Smith walks in on Thor and Thor's best friend, Rex, wrestling in their underwear.
 London seduces Rex, convincing him to have a three-way with her and Smith for Smith's 19th birthday.